 |

-1. Raise and place the vehicle on stands.
+1. Raise and support the vehicle.

 3. Remove the nuts and bolts securing the strut to the steering knuckle.
-Discard nuts and bolts.
+Discard the nuts and bolts.

 - Disconnect the strut from the steering knuckle.